How to Get an Entry-Level Job

 Congratulations.
 After 17 years of school, you’ve graduated and entered the so-called “real world.”
 (Because apparently where you’ve been living isn’t real?)
-Semantics aside, now it’s time to find a job so you can pay for all those “real world” bills.
+Semantics aside, now it’s time to find an entry-level job so you can pay for all those “real world” bills.

 Searching for a job for the first time can be super stressful.
 If you haven’t interned or worked part-time or summers, this might be the very first time you write your resume, go on job interviews, and sell why you’ll be the perfect hire.